dibbhatt/kafka-spark-consumer/README.md

 examples/scala/LowLevelKafkaConsumer.scala is a sample scala code on how to use this utility.

+# Kafka Security

+latest version of this consumer 1.0.14 supports Kafka Security.
+One just need to add necessary kafka security properties to pull messages from Secured kafka cluster. e.g.

+    props.put("security.protocol", "SASL_SSL");
+    props.put("ssl.truststore.location","./truststore");
+    props.put("ssl.truststore.password", "pass");

+This consumer by default using below properties, which can not be changed.
+If you want diffrent key/value.deserializer, you can do it either in Spark Job or using the **Custom Message Hanlder** concept mentioned below.

+    props.put("value.deserializer", "org.apache.kafka.common.serialization.ByteArrayDeserializer");
+    props.put("key.deserializer", "org.apache.kafka.common.serialization.ByteArrayDeserializer");
+    props.put("enable.auto.commit", "false");
+    props.put("auto.offset.reset", "none");

 # Consumer Recovery from Driver/Executor Crash without WAL

 Please refer to this blog which explains why WAL is needed for Zero Data Loss.